 Be careful here, because it can be easy to get ahead of yourself.
-I do it all the time on the editorial calendar, and it only drives our Managing Editor extremely crazy.
+I do it all the time on the editorial calendar, and it only drives our Content Manager crazy.

 Only add a Due Date if you are sure you can publish for that date or it is part of a marketing/content plan that must be executed.

 I note this before getting into how to add a date because we see it happen again and again with our own work, and our clients’.
 Due Dates are added before a first draft is even complete, and a number of snafus pop up: